Ozmat/elm-validation/README.md

 validateOutput "3" "6" "9" "12"      -- Success { a = 3, b = 6, c = 9, d = 12 }
 ```

-If you want to see another "advanced usage" of this library, have a look
+If you want to see another advanced example of this library, have a look
 at [elm-forms](http://package.elm-lang.org/packages/ozmat/elm-forms/latest/) [source code](https://github.com/ozmat/elm-forms).